aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/spot/instance-diversification.md

 There are over 350 different instance types available on EC2 which can make the process of selecting appropriate instance types difficult.
 To make it easier, `amazon-ec2-instance-selector`, a CLI tool, helps you select compatible instance types for your application to run on.
 The command line interface can be passed resource criteria like vcpus, memory, network performance, and much more and then return the available, matching instance types.

-The CLI tool has to be pre-installed in your IDE:
+The CLI tool has been pre-installed in your IDE:

 ```bash
 $ ec2-instance-selector --version